Her Loss

 Her Loss is a collaborative album by rappers Drake and 21 Savage.
 It was released on November 4, 2022, through OVO Sound and Republic Records.
 The album features a sole guest appearance from Travis Scott.
-Production was handled by Drake and 21 Savage's frequent collaborators Boi-1da and Metro Boomin, along with Oz, Tay Keith, Vinylz, Wheezy, Taz Taylor, and Lil Yachty, among others.
-It is the final installment of what Drake described as "a trilogy of albums", following Certified Lover Boy (2021) and Honestly, Nevermind (2022).
+Production was handled by a range of record producers, including Boi-1da, Metro Boomin, Oz, Tay Keith, Vinylz, Wheezy, Taz Taylor, and Lil Yachty, among others.
+It is the final installment of what Drake described as a "trilogy", following Certified Lover Boy (2021) and Honestly, Nevermind (2022).

-Drake and 21 Savage have frequently collaborated since 2016, with Her Loss announced in the music video for "Jimmy Cooks".
+Drake and 21 Savage have frequently collaborated since 2016, with Her Loss announced in the music video for their then-most recent collaboration "Jimmy Cooks".
 During marketing, Drake and 21 Savage spoofed music promotion techniques, including a Vogue cover, Cartier advertisement, Tiny Desk Concert, interview on The Howard Stern Show, and televised and online live performances on Saturday Night Live and ColorsxStudios: the artists settled after being sued by Condé Nast for using Vogue trademarks without permission.
 Originally set for release on October 28, 2022, Her Loss was delayed to November 4.

 The album received mixed reviews from critics, with praise for its fan service but criticism for some of its lyrics, which garnered controversy.
-Her Loss opened with first-week sales of 404,000 album-equivalent units in the United States and topped the Billboard 200 and was supported by the singles "Rich Flex", "Circo Loco", and "Spin Bout U".
+Her Loss opened with first-week sales of 404,000 album-equivalent units in the United States and topped the Billboard 200, supported by the singles "Rich Flex", "Circo Loco", and "Spin Bout U".
 It was nominated for Best Rap Album at the 66th Grammy Awards.